 Member locations: email us at firstname.lastname@example.org with the information about your agency that needs to change.

 Transit layers: bus buffer, rail lines and stations: these are generated from publicly available General Transit Feed Specification (GTFS) data, the data that powers Google Transit.
 Your agency must publish its GTFS zip file in a permanent, publicly accessible place (usually on your website), and update that file as your schedules change.
 You can email us at email@example.com if you have questions about how you can get your GTFS data included.

 There are several resources developers use to find GTFS feeds, you can announce your feed’s presence to them:

-- Submit your feed’s download location and information to Transit Feeds by emailing information about your feed to firstname.lastname@example.org.
+- Submit your feed’s download location and information to Open Mobility Data by emailing information about your feed to firstname.lastname@example.org.
 This is the main source of GTFS data that we are currently using.

 - Send an email with information about your feed (agency name, agency city/state, feed file URL, developer page URL) to email@example.com – this is the official google group for transit developers who use GTFS.

 - Send an email to firstname.lastname@example.org to be included on this list: https://code.google.com/p/googletransitdatafeed/wiki/PublicFeeds